apollographql/apollo-workbench-vscode/README.md

 The Apollo Workbench extension lets you design your schemas using [Apollo Federation](https://www.apollographql.com/docs/federation) and Schema Definition Language (SDL).
 This extension exposes the functionality of [`rover`](https://www.apollographql.com/docs/rover/) for GraphOS in a friendly VS Code way.

+For more detailed documentation, visit our GitHub [docs page](https://apollographql.github.io/apollo-workbench-vscode/).

 ## Required Installations

 **rover** - This extension requires the GraphOS CLI `rover` to be installed.
 Most of the functionality in the extension is based on various `rover` commands (like `rover supergraph compose`).
 There are [simple installation instructions](https://www.apollographql.com/docs/rover/getting-started) for various platforms to install `rover`.